Summary

 - Support Networks: Help build support networks, including family, friends, and community resources.
 A robust support system can provide emotional and practical aid, enhancing the individual’s quality of life.

 Understanding the complex effects of physical disabilities on day-to-day life allows you to provide more empathetic, effective support.
-By addressing practical challenges, emotional well-being, and social dynamics, you can play a vital role in enhancing independence and quality of life for individuals with physical disabilities.
+By addressing practical challenges, emotional well-being, and social dynamics, you can play an essential role in enhancing independence and quality of life for individuals with physical disabilities.
 Recognise that each person’s experience is unique, requiring tailored approaches and continuous adaptation of support strategies.
 Through compassionate and informed care, you can help individuals navigate the challenges of living with a physical disability with dignity and resilience.